 The New York Times called Christiana Cole “top-notch.”
 Christiana has performed at the York Theatre, Ars Nova, Playwrights Horizons, 54 Below, Musical Theatre Factory, the Queens Theatre, The Labyrinth Theatre Company, and with the Transport Group.
 She starred as Laurie Partridge in the Off-Broadway comedy “The Bardy Bunch.”
-As a lyricist in the BMI Advanced Workshop, Christiana is currently writing lyrics for her second commission from Interlakes Theatre, a children’s show based on the book Peanut Butter and Cupcake by Terry Border, with music by Brad Ross (Little by Little) and book by Jill Santopolo, and a song cycle about space, time, quantum mechanics, and love, with composer Rick Bassett.
-Christiana and Rick were nominated for a MAC award for their song “Way, Way Back.”
+As a writer in the BMI Musical Theatre Writers Workshop, Christiana is currently composing (book/lyrics/music-ing) a new song cycle called Republicana.
+Republicana is a compassionate but unflinching exploration of Republicans today.

-Christiana was featured storyteller on NPR’s The Moth, where she told a story about a creepy thing she did when she was eight.
-Christiana is on the voice faculty at the New York Film Academy, and also maintains a private voice studio.
+Christiana is a past winner of THE MOTH on NPR (storytelling) and Tune in Time at the York Theatre (speed-writing a song in 20 minutes).
+Christiana maintains a private voice studio.
 (You can read about her teaching philosophy, rates, etc on the Voice Lessons page.)
 Christiana plays piano, accordion, and a little ukulele.
 She lives in Williamsburg with her husband Aaron Phillips and their giant goldfish, Lou Rawls.
 She is obsessed with pigs, and has an adopted rescue pig named Sleepy who lives at the Farm Sanctuary in Watkins Glen, NY.